namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 - Went through Sean Carroll's [Many Hidden Worlds of Quantum Mechanics](https://www.preposterousuniverse.com/blog/2023/11/27/new-course-the-many-hidden-worlds-of-quantum-mechanics/) finishing just by a hair when it evaporated from amazon prime.

 ## 2025-04
+### Logged
+- First time visiting the Sports Illustrated Stadium in New Jersey, and first time seeing a pro women's soccer game, going because my significant other was in the half time show.
+Liberty won 3 to 1.
+I was far from the half time show so I took a video of the jumbotron haha (2025-04-13).

 ### Changed
 - First try of [VS Code](https://en.wikipedia.org/wiki/Visual_Studio_Code), effectively switching over from [macvim](https://github.com/macvim-dev/macvim), in order to do a first try of prompt based code editing, Windsurf, describing my experience [here](https://michal.piekarczyk.xyz/post/2025-04-04-vibes/).
 - Returned, to [cooking soup](https://world.hey.com/michal.piekarczyk/i-am-soup-people-dc5d899d) after a long pause.